BertrandServin/yapp/README.md

 developed it for my own research to have a tool that is opensource and that I can tweak to my own needs.

-If you find it useful for you, drop me a note on twitter
+If you find it useful for you, drop me a note (*e.g.* on twitter
-@BertrandServin.
+@BertrandServin).
 If you want to contribute ideas or code, you are welcome if you know python :)

 yapp and its utilities implement some models and methods that have been